recommenders-team/recommenders/notebooks/README.md

 The notebooks that do not require Azure can be run out-of-the-box on any Linux machine, where an environment is properly set up by following the [instructions](../SETUP.md).

-**NOTE** some of the notebooks may rely on heterogeneous computing instances like a cluster of CPU machines with Spark framework installed or machines with GPU devices incorporated.
-It is therefore recommended to run these notebooks on an Azure Data Science Virtual Machine, where single-node Spark and/or GPU devices are pre-configured.
+**NOTE** Some of the notebooks may rely on heterogeneous computing instances like a cluster of CPU machines with Spark framework installed or machines with GPU devices incorporated.
+It is therefore recommended to run these notebooks on a [Data Science Virtual Machine for Linux (Ubuntu)](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-dsvm.linux-data-science-vm-ubuntu), where a single-node Spark and/or GPU device are pre-configured.

 ## Azure-enhanced notebooks

 Azure products and services are used in certain notebooks to enhance the development-efficiency of recommender system in scale.
-To successfully run these notebooks, the users **need an Azure subscription**.
+To successfully run these notebooks, the users **need an Azure subscription** or can [use Azure for free](https://azure.microsoft.com/en-us/free/).
-The Azure products featured in the notebooks include
+The Azure products featured in the notebooks include:

 * [Azure Machine Learning Service](https://azure.microsoft.com/en-us/services/machine-learning-service/) - it is used for model building (e.g., hyperparameter tuning), model serving, etc. Azure
 Machine Learning Service is used intensively across various notebooks - particularly, it is used for hyperparameter optimization